HimoriK/book/src/ch04-01-what-is-ownership.md

 > on the stack or the heap affects how the language behaves and why
 > you have to make certain decisions.
 >
-> Both the stack and the heap are parts of memory available to your code to use
+> Both the stack and the heap are parts of memory available to your code to
-> at runtime, but they are structured in different ways.
+> use at runtime, but they are structured in different ways.
 The stack stores
 > values in the order it gets them and removes the values in the opposite
-> order.
-This is referred to as *last in, first out*.
-Think of a stack of
-> plates: when you add more plates, you put them on top of the pile, and when
-> you need a plate, you take one off the top.
-Adding or removing plates from
-> the middle or bottom wouldn’t work as well!
-Adding data is called *pushing
+> order. *last in, first out*.
+Adding data is called *pushing onto the stack*, and
-> onto the stack*, and removing data is called *popping off the stack*.
-All
+> removing data is called *popping off the stack*.
+All data stored on the stack
-> data stored on the stack must have a known, fixed size.
-Data with an unknown
+> must have a known, fixed size.
+Data with an unknown size at compile time or a
-> size at compile time or a size that might change must be stored on the heap
+> size that might change must be stored on the heap instead.
-> instead.
 >
 > The heap is less organized: when you put data on the heap, you request a
 > certain amount of space.
 The memory allocator finds an empty spot in the